 - University managed devices

-Direct Access connects your University owned and managed Windows laptop to the University network (H: drive, corporate applications such as the Finance System, and shared network drives) whenever you are off campus and have an internet connection.
+f5 VPN connects your University managed Windows or macOS laptop to the University network (H: drive, corporate applications such as the Finance System, and shared network drives) whenever you are off campus and have an internet connection.

 - Personal devices

 Please note: Both the VDI and the VPN have limited capacity.
 Please consider if you need to use these, and make sure you log off when you’ve finished.